5 bold steps vision canvas

 Before you start

-- Have markers (with a fine tip), sticky notes and paper for everybody
+⊗ Have markers (fine tip) and paper for everybody

 A high-quality, practical, and inspiring vision for any organization should have three key characteristics: it needs to state where the company wants to be in the near future (2–5 years); it must contain a level of inspiration and excitement (the rallying cry); and it must detail the bold steps by which to achieve the vision.